-While I believe balance is not the goal, it is important to be able to notice when you are off balance personally, as this impacts things professionally.
-I suggest that the feeling of being off balance, points to the challenge of how you find alignment with what you are up to.
-Balance in my view suggests a pursuit for equality in how we allocate our time between life & work, while alignment suggests clarity of purpose, intention and goals.
+While I suggest balance is not the goal, it is important to be able to notice the feeling of being off balance.
+This feeling or sense, points to the challenge of how you find alignment with what you are up to.
+Balance often suggests a pursuit for equality in how we allocate our time between life & work, while alignment suggests clarity of purpose, intention and goals.
 These three elements are crucial for finding your way to a sense of fulfillment and satisfaction in your days which add up quickly to weeks, months, and years.

 As a woman leader, often just being in a business work environment can create misalignment.
-Many work environments are based on a masculine way of working, leading with priorities that often don’t align with our values.
+Many work environments are based on a masculine way of working, leading with priorities that often don’t align with your values.
 This is not just a gender issue.
 Many women leaders have adeptly adopted a masculine way of leading and are highly successful in those environments, based on the traditional measures of success.
-As a woman leader, maybe you have figured this out, and have also learned to navigate in these types of environments, good for you!
-I suggest that maybe you have adapted, but in so doing, you have likely adjusted yourself to fit the environment, losing some of the strengths that go with the feminine way of leading, and I wonder what might serve you better?
+As a woman leader, likely you have figured this out, and have also learned to navigate in these types of environments, good for you!
+I suggest that maybe you have adapted, but in so doing, you have likely adjusted yourself to fit the environment, losing some of the strengths that go with the feminine way of leading, and I wonder how that is serving you?

 If you are interested in considering how you may have adapted to fit into a workplace that is likely based on the masculine way of leading here are questions for you to reflect on.